Gizmodo: Don't Buy Anyone an Amazon Echo Speaker - Slashdot

 But why do we need to be trolled by cynical Gizmodo jerks?
 Even the lamest marketing hype is a lot more believable than some story about my Echo being hacked and used to listen in on me.

-My comment from the site (Score:1)
+My comment from the site (Score:2)

 Who wants to bet within the next week Adam Clark Estes won't be working for Gizmodo anymore?

-Note: CORRECTION: The case was dismissed (not acquitted by jury) basically due to lack of evidence.
-The prosecutor stated via another TV station in our area that the case can be re-opened if the prosecutor finds more evidence. http://www.cnn.com/2017/11/30/... [cnn.com]